Code obfuscation

 Using obfuscation methods for your iOS apps will make the application hard to reverse engineer, thus ensuring that your product’s intellectual property is protected against security threats, the discovery of application vulnerabilities, and unauthorized access.

-When your IOS app’s code is obfuscated, the threshold for an attacker to carry out a reverse engineer-attack is significantly heightened, as it will often be too time-consuming and costly to succeed.
+When your IOS app’s code is obfuscated, the threshold for an attacker to carry out a reverse engineering attack is significantly heightened, as it will often be too time-consuming and costly to succeed.

 • Make it harder for attackers to find vulnerabilities in your code